University of Victoria Students' Society: Ombudsperson

-The Ombuds office is an independent, impartial and confidential resource for students (current, former, or prospective) and other members of the University community.
+The Office of the Ombudsperson is an independent, impartial, and confidential resource for undergraduate and graduate students (current, former, or prospective) and other members of the University community.

 The Office provides information and guidance on students’ rights & responsibilities, and UVic regulations & procedures.
-The Ombudsperson is also an ‘agent for change’, recommending improvements to policies and advocating for fair procedures the office offers workshops and talks on conflict and communication, fairness and related issues.
+The Ombudsperson is also an "agent for change," recommending improvements to policies and advocating for fair procedures.
+The ombuds office also offers workshops and talks on conflict and communication, fairness, and related issues.

 Other services

-The UVSS though the Student Union Building also offers free phones, a banner room, a darkroom and study space.
+Though the Student Union Building, the UVSS also offers free phones, a banner room, a darkroom, and study space.